-The horse/therapist combination helps a client to achieve a state of calmness and emotional relaxation from which they can reduce their automatic response and shift their perspective from what they perceived from the past, to what is happening in the present.
-Technically, they are building new neural pathways and strengthening existing synapses in the parasympathetic nervous system.
+In the Beachwood protocol the horse/therapist combination leads a client to achieve a state of calmness and emotional relaxation from which they can replace their automatic reactions shifting their perspective to a more normal response: technically they are building new neural pathways and strengthening existing useful synapses.